keycloak/keycloak/quarkus/CONTRIBUTING.md

 mvn -f testsuite/integration-arquillian/pom.xml clean install -Pauth-server-quarkus -Dtest=OIDCProtocolMappersTest
 ```

+### Resolving DNS names when running tests

+In order to avoid using external services for DNS resolution, the tests are executed using a local host file by setting the `-Djdk.net.hosts.file=${project.build.testOutputDirectory}/hosts_file` system property.

 ## Documentation

 The documentation is a set of guides available from the [docs](../docs/guides/src/main/server) module.
 Please,